aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 with a mesh cage topped with a malaise trap and checked daily for emergence of adults.
 At the end of the experiment we completely dissected our bromeliads, collecting all invertebrates and detritus remaining inside.

-We used a substitutive design which maintained the same predator metabolic capacity in all replicates (see below).
-Substitutive experiments often hold total abundance constant, but when species differ substantially in body size - as in this experiment - allometric effects of body size on feeding rate can confound detection of effects based on trophic traits or species interactions, and standardizing to community metabolic capacity is preferred [@Srivastava2009a].
+We used a substitutive design, maintaining the same predator metabolic capacity in all replicates (see below).
+In a substitutive experiment, all experimental units receive the same "amount" of predators -- usually standardized by abundance -- and only species composition varies.
+However, when species differ substantially in body size - as in this experiment - abundance does not standardize the their effects on the community.
+We chose to standardize using metabolic capacity instead (after Srivastava [-@Srivastava2009a]).
 Integrating the allometric relationship between body size and feeding rate [@Brown2004; @Wilby2005] over all individuals of a species allows estimates of "metabolic capacity", or the potential energy requirements of a species [@Srivastava2009a].
 Metabolic capacity is equal to individual body mass raised to the power of 0.69 (an invertebrate-specific exponent determined by Peters [-@Peters1986] for invertebrates and confirmed by Chown et al, [-@Chown2007]); this reflects the nonlinear relationship between feeding rate and body size across many invertebrate taxa.

-At the end of the experiment, to quantify the effect of predators on ecosystem function, we measured five community and ecosystem response variables: decomposition of coarse detritus, production of fine particulate organic matter (FPOM),  bromeliad growth, uptake of detrital nitrogen into bromeliad tissue, and survival of
+To quantify the effect of predators on ecosystem function, at the end of the experiment we measured five community and ecosystem response variables: decomposition of coarse detritus, production of fine particulate organic matter (FPOM),  bromeliad growth, uptake of detrital nitrogen into bromeliad tissue, and survival of